workflowhub-eu/about/ro-crate-api.md

 To add a new version to an existing workflow, POST to e.g. `/workflows/123/create_version` where `123` is the workflow ID.

-To change the policy and other metadata of the workflow, see the JSON API docs: https://workflowhub.eu/api#operation/updateWorkflow
+To change the policy and other metadata of the workflow, see [the JSON API docs](https://workflowhub.eu/api#operation/updateWorkflow)

 ### Examples

 The following examples assume authentication via API token.
-See: https://workflowhub.eu/api#section/Authentication for details on other authentication methods.
+See [the docs for details on other authentication methods](https://workflowhub.eu/api#section/Authentication).

 They also assume your RO-Crate is in a file named `my_ro_crate.crate.zip`, and you want to add it to a Team with ID `1234`.